 Photo of Yule Log with Elf/Sled Decorations: "Bûche de Noël chocolat framboise maison" by Jebulon c.c.

 All other photos by Lisa Yannucci.

 This article was posted on Thursday, December 31st, 2015 at 8:27 pm and is filed under Canada, Christmas, Christmas Cakes, Christmas Recipes, Countries & Cultures, Desserts, France, Holiday Recipes, Holidays Around the World, Recipes of the World, Yule Log Cake.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply